awslabs/multi-az-workshop/content/lab-4/index.en.md

 ## Conclusion

 In this lab we initiated a zonal shift to mitigate the impact from a single-AZ impairment.
 We verified that the latency metrics returned to normal when being accessed through load balancer's regional DNS record.
 You also saw that the canary testing the zonal endpoint continued to verify impact in that AZ.
 For a zonal shift to be effective, it's important to be pre-scaled to handle the shifting load, otherwise, this could lead to overwhelming your existing resources.
 Alternatively, you may need to temporarily load shed or rate limit traffic to the remaining AZs to protect your service while you add capacity in those locations to handle the additional load.
-Consider using [zonal autoshift](https://docs.aws.amazon.com/r53recovery/latest/dg/arc-zonal-autoshift.html), which will regularly test the readiness of your service to perform a zonal shift as well as initiate a zonal shift automatically when AWS telemetry indicates there could be an AZ impairment that might impact customers.
-This can help you build confidence that your service is ready as well as recover faster from incidents.

 ::::alert{type="info" header="Additional zonal shift integrations"}
 While not utilized in this version of the workshop, zonal shift also integrates with [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/zone-shift.html) and [Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-zonal-shift.html), which can be used in conjuncion with your load balancer zonal shift or independently.
 ::::

-In the next lab, you'll introduce a different type of failure and see how our application responds.
+In the next lab, we're going to enable zonal autoshift to automatically respond to single AZ impairments.